- Oops!Something went wrong.Please try again later.

 SPECIAL NOTE REGARDING FORWARD-LOOKING STATEMENTS

-Certain statements in this news release are forward-looking, including statements regarding the company's intentions related to future share repurchases.
+Certain statements in this news release are forward-looking, including statements regarding the company's plans to repurchase up to US$2.0 billion of its common shares, its intentions related to future share repurchases and expectations regarding its future capital capacity and plans to sell LSEG shares in the future.
 While the company believes that it has a reasonable basis for making forward-looking statements in this news release, they are not a guarantee of future performance or outcomes and there is no assurance that the events described in any forward-looking statement will materialize.
 Forward-looking statements are subject to a number of risks, uncertainties and assumptions that could cause actual results or events to differ materially from current expectations.
 Many of these risks, uncertainties and assumptions are beyond our company's control and the effects of them can be difficult to predict.
 You are cautioned not to place undue reliance on forward-looking statements which reflect expectations only as of the date of this news release.
 Except as may be required by applicable law, Thomson Reuters disclaims any obligation to update or revise any forward-looking statements.

 Head of Commercial Communications & Corporate Affairs